Incredible India (www.incredibleindia.org) Official India tourism site.

 What to Wear

-- Make sure your passport has six months validation past your arrival date and two blank pages
+- Ensure your passport has six months' validity past your arrival date and two blank pages